MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Set-CsCallQueue.md

 ```

 ### -EnableNoAgentSharedVoicemailSystemPromptSuppression
-The EnableNoAgentSharedVoicemailSystemPromptSuppress parameter is used to turn off the default voicemail system prompts.
+The EnableNoAgentSharedVoicemailSystemPromptSuppression parameter is used to turn off the default voicemail system prompts.
 This parameter is only applicable when NoAgentAction is set to SharedVoicemail.

 ```yaml
 Type: Boolean